-- v) Effective December 1, 2010 and amended January 1, 2012, the Company entered into an agreement with a consultant of the Company.
+- vi) Effective December 1, 2010 and amended January 1, 2012, the Company entered into an agreement with a consultant of the Company.
 The fee for consulting services is \$8,000 per month.
 Either party may terminate this engagement by giving four months' notice to the other subject to certain provisions of the agreement.
-The agreement also requires that if the agreement is terminated by the Company upon or following a change in control or change of management the Company shall make payments to the consultant in the amounts of \$96,000. - vi) The Company is committed to pay an annual royalty payment in amount of \$15,000 to Milner Consolidated. - vii) The Company has entered into a Memorandum of Understanding (MOU) with a First Nation community in connection with certain exploration and evaluation programs in their area in return for contributions towards education and environmental activities and the improvement of community facilities.
-Also, the Company will pay 2% of all costs of the exploration program incurred to date and thereafter.
-As at June 30, 2013, the Company has prepaid \$14,000 of this amount.
+The agreement also requires that if the agreement is terminated by the Company upon or following a change in control or change of management the Company shall make payments to the consultant in the amounts of \$96,000. - vi) The Company is committed to pay an annual royalty payment in the amount of \$15,000 to Milner Consolidated. - vii) The Company has entered into a Memorandum of Understanding ("MOU") with a First Nation community in connection with certain exploration and evaluation programs in their area in return for contributions towards education and environmental activities and the improvement of community facilities.
+Also, the Company will pay 2% of all costs of the exploration program incurred to date and thereafter to the First Nation community.
+As at September 30, 2014, the Company has prepaid \$6,000 (June 30, 2014 \$14,000) of this amount.